karolgornicki/Articles/texts/functional_programming/42_largest_product.md

 #Largest Product (function composition)

-In this essay we will solve a problem of finding the largest product in a matrix to which a solution is a great example of function composition.
-It demonstrates how it can be used and what are its benefits.
-This puzzle originally featured on Project Euler, which we would encourage you to check for more challenging puzzles - especially when you’re learning a new language.
+In this essay we will solve a problem of finding the largest product in a matrix.
+This solution demonstrates how we to use function composition in practice and highlight its key benefits.
+This puzzle originally featured on Project Euler.
+If you just starting to learn a new language it is a great source of puzzles and we would strongly encourage you to try solving few.
+You learn the most when you are testing yourself - it's the easiest way to find out what you undrestood well, and where are the gaps that yoou have to fill in.

 ##The problem